jamesec/jamesec.github.io/o/ffmpeg.md

 Just take some notes on ffmpeg commands that I used recently.

-Problem 1 to be solved:
+## Upscale DVD video clips and add hard subtitles

-720×480 pixels is the standard resolution for NTSC DVDs and 720×576 pixels for PAL DVDs.
+I want to add embedded (hard) subtitles to some DVD clips so they can be played in the Obsidian Slides or Keynote app.
+Since the resolution of the original footage is relatively low (720×480 pixels is the standard resolution for NTSC DVDs, and 720×576 pixels for PAL DVDs), I plan to upscale the video first, then embed the subtitles.
+Otherwise, the subtitles in the final video may appear blurry due to the low original resolution.

 ```
 ffmpeg -i v.mp4 -vf "scale=1280:720:flags=lanczos" -c:a copy upscaled.mp4